YoanaBast/Foodganizer/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Teko&size=25&pause=1000&color=432FF7&width=435&lines=Python+%7C+Django+%7C+HTML+%7C+CSS+%7C+JS+%7C+PGSQL+%7C+DOCKER++%7C+AWS)](https://git.io/typing-svg)

 The Foodganizer is built around one idea: you're in control.
 Every recipe, ingredient, unit, category, and tag is yours to create and customise.

+Want to add 1 shoefull of milk?
+You can do it!

 Fill your digital fridge and get meal suggestions that won't send you to the store!
 Or if you feel like going out, geenrate a grocery list fast and easy from recipes of your choice!

 If you hate the cognitive load that comes with planning meals every single day - this app is for you!